usnavy/Navy-Design-Guide/design-methods.md

 #### Color

 Text and important elements, like icons, should meet legibility standards when appearing on colored backgrounds, across all screen and device types.
-Color should also be applied throughout a UI consistently and be compatible with the brand it represents.
+Color should also be applied throughout a User Interface (UI) consistently and be compatible with the brand it represents.

 <hr>